zhenyaluchaninov/PS_project/Important Docs PS_project/Frontend_Migration_Plan.md

 ---

-### Step 19 – Graph interactions & CRUD operations
+### Step 19 – Graph interactions & CRUD operations (gesture-first)

 **What we do**

-Enhance GraphCanvas + useGraph:
+Enhance GraphCanvas interactions:
-- Drag node to reposition → update node x,y.
+- Drag node to reposition (persist x/y in editor state).
-- Pan canvas, zoom in/out.
+- Create link by connecting handles (source → target).
+- Create node by dragging a connection to empty space (create + auto-link).
+- Delete selected node/link via **Delete/Backspace**.
-- Multi-select nodes (Ctrl/Shift + click or box selection).
+- Add baseline multi-select (Ctrl/Shift + click or box select).
-- Hover states on nodes/links; double-click quick actions hook (e.g., select + open Node Panel).

-Wire node/link create/delete:
-- "Create node" tool: adds node + default link from current node.
-- "Create link" tool: connect source/target nodes.
-- Delete node removes associated links.

 **What we get**

-Functional graph editor where authors can visually shape story structure.
+- The graph is fully editable using modern gestures and keyboard actions.
+- Fewer “Create/Delete” buttons are needed because the graph itself becomes the tool.

 **Feature Map coverage**